samwilliamsprojects/LinkedIn-Scraper-And-Image-Recognizer/README.md

 # LinkedIn-Scraper-And-Image-Recognizer
-Scrapes a company's public info on LinkedIn to gather their name, location and job title, while also determining their gender using a pre-trained image recognition network.
+Scrapes a company's public info on LinkedIn to gather their employees names, locations and job titles, while also determining their gender using a pre-trained image recognition network.